-The Women and Gender Studies (WGST) Program offers an undergraduate bachelor of arts degree and a minor, as well as a graduate certificate for students enrolled in another disciplinary master’s or doctoral degree program.
+The Women and Gender Studies (WGST) Program offers an undergraduate bachelor of arts degree, minor, and certificate in Global Gender and Sexuality Studies as well as a graduate certificate for students enrolled in another disciplinary master’s or doctoral degree program.
 The program’s faculty is composed of 6 core and 18 associated members from over 12 different departments or programs across campus.
-Our current director is Dr. Robert Buffington.
+Our current director is Dr. Lorraine Bayard de Volo.
 Our faculty’s interests include how gender affects social movements and politics, the histories of sexuality and gender politics in Latin America, feminist political philosophy, global justice, violence against women, and feminist literature and cinema.

 Nearly 100 students are enrolled in our undergraduate program, which strives to foster critical thinking skills applied to the study of women and gender, particularly in relation to our three key areas: race/ethnicity, sexuality, and global studies.
 Our program fosters a sense of community, offering speakers, programs, mixers, and many ways to get involved.